lbrios/essex-service-design-toolkit/docs/documentation/core/draft-content/content-strategy-formats.md

 KPIs: less than 30 seconds spent on page

+Review period:
+ - 3 months for very high volume content
+	- 6 months for high to average volume content
-Review period: every 6 to 12 months depending on volume
+ - 12 months for low volume content

 [Example of a website topic page](/examples/topic)